gbdev/gb-asm-tutorial/src/cheatsheet.md

 ### Switch which tilemaps are used by the window and/or background

 By default, the window and background layer will use the same tilemap.
-That is, any tiles you draw on the background will be mirrored on the window and vice versa.

 For the window and background, there are 2 memory regions they can use: `$9800` and `$9C00`.
 For more information, refer to the [Pan Docs](https://gbdev.io/pandocs/Tile_Maps.html)